-Experienced growers know that a beautiful garden starts with living, healthy soil.
+Experienced growers know that a beautiful, sustainable garden starts with living, healthy soil.
 Most plants thrive in well-drained, slightly acidic, soils that are rich in organic matter.
 The challenge, however, is that most of the world’s soils do not exist this way and they must be balanced, or amended, to provide the conditions necessary for robust plant growth.
 Click on the information and news below to learn about soil health and what can be done to improve it.

 Nothing can be created out of nothing. – Lucretius, 99 – 55 B.C.